 Vegan Chocolate Cream Pie is a chocoholic’s dream come true!
 This luscious dessert is made with avocados, coconut, and non dairy chocolate chips.
 It’s a veganized version of an old family favorite, and it’s perfect for holidays, celebrations, and anytime you’re craving something sweet!
 This easy to make recipe is dairy-free and gluten-free.

-When Angela from Canned Time asked me to participate in the Family Favorites Desserts series, I immediately jumped at the opportunity.
-Each month, Canned Time is featuring a different blogger who has veganized a favorite dessert from her childhood.
-NuNaturals is the unofficial sponsor of the series, so their stevia products are used in all of the recipes.
+Back in 2015, Angela from Canned Time asked me to participate in her Family Favorites Desserts series.
+Each month, Canned Time featured different blogger who veganized a favorite dessert from their childhood.
+NuNaturals is the unofficial sponsor of the series, so their stevia products had to be used in all of the recipes.

 It sounded like an easy enough task when Angela asked, but the more I thought about it, the more I had no idea what I was going to make.
 When I was growing up, desserts started out in a box – either premade by Entenmann’s or just-add-water by Betty Crocker.
 Neither of them seems very appealing to me now that I’m older.
 I briefly thought about trying to make a vegan version of slice-and-bake cookies, but that’s pretty much just a chocolate chip cookie, and chocolate chip cookies have already been perfectly veganized.

 My thoughts then turned to my teen years, when I started experimenting in the kitchen and whipping up desserts from scratch.
 Well, sort of from scratch.
 The dessert that became a favorite with the family on holidays was a chocolate cream pie that was made with Cool Whip, melted chocolate chips, and a prepared graham cracker crust.
 Your family may have a tradition of pumpkin or pecan pie for the holidays, but, as a family of chocoholics, that chocolate cream pie became a Thanksgiving mainstay for us.